gavinln/devenv-example/README.md

 1. Use devenv with the imgapp Flask app

-2. Use Nix flakes with the hello-world Flask app
+2. Use Nix flakes with the hello Flask app

 ## Common commands for devenv